Full Time A Level Learners Aged 16-18 Years – Destinations (2022-23 Year-End)

 The local economy relies on a workforce with high level skills and skills in STEM subjects (science, technology, engineering and mathematics).

-The chart above shows the percentage of qualifications completed by A-Level learners that were in STEM related subjects.
-The number of learners studying STEM subjects has remained stable for a number of years.
+The chart above shows the percentage of qualifications completed by A level learners that were in STEM related subjects.
+This shows an increase of 3% compared to the previous year.

-There continues to be a very strong STEM provision across Dudley College of Technology as a whole.
-We are committed to finding more opportunities for A-Level learners to continue to higher education locally so that their skills might benefit the regional economy and the opening of the Black Country & Marches Institute of Technology will provide further progression pathways into higher apprenticeships and employment.
+There continues to be a very strong focus on STEM provision across Dudley College of Technology including Dudley Sixth.
+We are committed to finding more opportunities for A-level learners to continue to higher education locally so that their skills might benefit the regional economy and the opening of the Black Country & Marches Institute of Technology has provided further progression pathways into higher apprenticeships and employment.
+The development of the Health Innovation Centre will continue to expand the opportunities for learners in the region.